squblmk/Clash-of-Clans-Clan-Bank/README.md

  * Credits
  * Acknowledgements

+## UX (User Experience)
+ ### Project Goals
-<p>Hello and Welcome to My First Mile Stone Project undertaken with the Code Institute.</p>
+          Hello and Welcome to My First Mile Stone Project undertaken with the Code Institute.
    <p>This project is based on a concept idea of mine to further enhance the playing experience of people who enjoy and
-par-take in the mobile game called Clash of Clans.</p>
+   partake in the mobile game called Clash of Clans.</p>

-<p>Clash of Clans who are unfamilar with it, is a single player based strategy video game that lets user's build up
+<p>Clash of Clans who are unfamilar with it, is a single player based strategy mobile game that lets user's build up
 there village with different building types which can be upgraded themselves over time after reaching certain levels.
 This increases a players strength to defend themselves against other player attacks and also to go out and attack other players if they desire.</p>